MoistCode/ImaginaryNumblr/README.md

   Edit and delete on the fly as the website will automatically generate your changes without browser refresh
 </h4>

+With the power of React's state, we can create, edit, delete and whatever else we want to do without ever having to refresh to see the updates!
+This is done by manipulating the state of the current component which trickles an avalache effect where React compares the changes to the previous information and make changes as necessary.

 <p align='center'>
   <img src="https://github.com/MoistCode/ImaginaryNumblr/blob/master/readme_gifs/edit%20delete.gif">
 </p>